-The above is not to suggest that all Democrats hate using “fiscal cliff,” or that all Republicans embrace the term.
+But the verdict on “fiscal cliff,” isn’t necessarily split along party lines.
 Rep. John Shimkus (R-Ill) says that, “People are trying to scare us that it’s a cliff.
 I think people believe it’s a cliff, but I don’t know if you really know until you jump off.”
-On the other hand, Democratic Rep. Jim Moran says, “Just keep calling it a cliff so we can get people to put the brakes on and come up with a reasonable way to stop the train of going in the direction it’s going,” and retiring Senate Budget Committee Chairman Kent Conrad (D-ND) adds, “I think it does communicate that you’re at a defining moment here.”
+On the other hand, Democratic Rep. Jim Moran argues, “Just keep calling it a cliff so we can get people to put the brakes on and come up with a reasonable way to stop the train of going in the direction it’s going,” and retiring Senate Budget Committee Chairman Kent Conrad (D-ND) adds, “I think it does communicate that you’re at a defining moment here.”
 Even President Obama uses the term casually, as does his chairman of the White House Council of Economic Advisors, Alan Krueger, albeit in a less dire context than most.

-One party that is undoubtedly obsessed with the “fiscal cliff” is the media.
-Dropping the term now could decrease interest in the subject, as audiences have become familiar with it, so it’s unlikely they’ll change their rhetoric anytime soon.
-POLITICO highlights some examples of the media’s flaunting of “cliff” rhetoric: “MSNBC has flashed ‘Fiscal Cliffhanger’ across its screen as it dissects the issue.
+News organizations have fully embraced the “fiscal cliff.”
+POLITICO compiled some outstanding examples of news outlets’ flaunting of “cliff” rhetoric: “MSNBC has flashed ‘Fiscal Cliffhanger’ across its screen as it dissects the issue.
 CNBC has a ‘Call to Action’ special report on its website — subtitled ‘America’s looming economic crisis.’”
 Even this blog is guilty — we’ve added a “Fiscal Cliff,” category for our posts and considered (although the idea was dropped after this post) changing our Federal Income Tax Filing Milestone on our home page to a fiscal cliff countdown.

 If you’re not on the “cliff” bandwagon, our favorite alternative is a “fiscal black hole,” coined by Mark Zandi, former Chief Economic Advisor to John McCain‘s 2008 campaign and opposer to the “cliff” terminology.
 He argues, “with each passing day that policymakers fail to act, the greater the gravitational pull of the dark recession that will occur if they don’t.”